Nam-Hai/Waterflow/README.md

 })
 ```

-`flowIsHijacked` is true while the crossfade animations.
+`flowIsHijacked.value` is true while the crossfade animations.